-In the third stanza, the fairy-like speaker “see[s] a lily on [his] brow; / With anguish moist and fever dew” (Keats 9-10).
+In the third stanza, the fairy-like speaker “see[s] a lily on [his] brow; / With anguish moist and fever dew” (Keats, 9-10).
 Amaranth is frozen on the man’s face.
 A dead lily is fading, and it's on his forehead.
-The knight is so in love with whatever memory he holds onto that he is refusing to let it go, even at the expense of “anguish” and “fever” (Keats 10).
+The knight is so in love with whatever memory he holds onto that he refuses to let it go, even at the expense of “anguish” and “fever” (Keats 10).

 The passion the knight uses to describe her reveals how intoxicated he is with her beauty.
 He describes her from an intimate memory: